stevegt/grid-cli/v2/doc/201-computable.md

 - **PromiseGrid**:
   A byte sequence representing the request for squaring a number would be matched against the trie.
 The sequence completion dynamically triggers the appropriate module to compute the square and return the result.

+### Role of Byte Sequences in Representing Function Applications and State Transitions

+1. **Function Applications**:
+   - In lambda calculus, functions are applied to arguments to produce results.
+In PromiseGrid, byte sequences function similarly where a particular pattern (function) is applied to a sequence (argument), resulting in a new sequence or action.
+The function might be referenced in the input sequence head, while the arguments are in the input sequence tail.
+The results are in the completed sequence tail.

+2. **State Transitions**:
+   - UTMs handle state transitions via the tape and state machine.
+In PromiseGrid, the completion of byte sequences results in transitions to new states, effectively mimicking Turing machine state transitions where the current sequence and action determine the next sequence and state.

+3. **Encoding Operations**:
+   - Each byte sequence can be viewed as encoding an operation or computational step, similar to how lambda expressions or UTM transitions encode steps in their respective models.
+   - For example, a sequence corresponding to a mathematical operation would is matched and completed while triggering the relevant computational module to generate the completion, analogous to applying a function in lambda calculus or executing an instruction in a UTM.

 ## Conclusion

 By examining lambda calculus, universal Turing machines, and PromiseGrid's byte sequence completion, we see a unified landscape of computation expressed in diverse forms.
 PromiseGrid's approach stands out by integrating dynamic adaptation and decentralization, offering a powerful model for future computational systems.
 Understanding these parallels allows us to appreciate the depth and versatility of computational theories and their practical implementations in novel systems like PromiseGrid.